 We were sad when No Cow Chocolate went out of business, but there are other dairy-free chocolate brands on the market.
 See our Dairy-Free Chocolate Reviews for current options.

-If they don’t draw you in with that adorable name, No Cow No How will attempt to lure with the promise of dairy-free and soy-free “milk” chocolate in an array of amazing flavors.
+If they don’t draw you in with that adorable name and packaging, No Cow Chocolate Bars will attempt to lure with the promise of delicious dairy-free and soy-free “milk” chocolate in an array of amazing flavors.
 At last count, they had eight chocolate bar varieties to choose from (Classic “Milk”, Espresso, Mint, and five fruity options), all produced in their Top 8 allergen-free facility.

-Dietary Notes: By ingredients, No Cow No How is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, tree nut-free, vegan, and vegetarian.
+Dietary Notes: By ingredients, No Cow Chocolate Bars are dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, tree nut-free, vegan, and vegetarian.
 Nonetheless, check with the company on their manufacturing processes for all varieties if potential allergen cross-contamination is an issue for you.
 Processes and labeling are subject to change at any time for any company / product.

 For More Product Information: Visit the No Cow No How website at www.nocownohow.com.

 This dairy free candy bars ,how do they taste,or do they taste like cardboard

 Hi Patricia, did you read my post?
 This is a review – I’m not affiliated with the company and shared our opinions on taste.